-The financial statements can provide a few indicators that readers can use to assess earnings on a high level.
+The financial statements can provide a few signs that readers can use to assess earnings on a high level.
 These are (but not limited to):

 - Year to year or quarter to the quarter consistency of accounting policies

-- Overall degree of estimation or subjectivity in determining earnings
+- The overall degree of estimation or subjectivity in determining earnings

 - Transparency of disclosures

 - Discussion of nonrecurring, unusual transactions